 - Muting the audio that matches their music

-- Or even blocking a whole video from being viewed
+- Blocking a whole video from being viewed

 Who are YouTube Content ID Partners?

-YouTube Partner platforms use the Content ID system to manage and administer this copyrighted content on behalf of content owners.
-They include FUGA (previously Adrev), Audiam, TuneCore, HAAWK/Identifyy, SourceAudio and EliteAlliance.
-They in turn provide users with various information such as which videos their content is used in, tracking of unauthorized uses, viewership reports, and distribution of any monetization earnings.
+YouTube Partner platforms use the Content ID system to manage this copyrighted content on behalf of content owners.
+They include FUGA (previously Adrev), Audiam, TuneCore, HAAWK/Identifyy, SourceAudio, and EliteAlliance.
+These partners provide users with information on which videos their content is used in, tracking of unauthorized uses, viewership reports, and distribution of any monetization earnings.

 How does this relate to AudioJungle music?

-We provide license certificates and purchase codes for all purchases on Envato Market, including AudioJungle music, so should a copyright notice appear on a video containing music that is tracked by Content ID, it can be easily cleared and you shouldn’t have anything to worry about.
+Many online music composers, including some that sell licenses via AudioJungle, have their content digitally fingerprinted via Content ID to protect against unauthorized uses.
+We provide license certificates and purchase codes for all purchases on Envato Market.
+If a copyright notice appears on a video containing music tracked by Content ID, you can easily clear it.

 What does this mean for me and my YouTube projects?